davidSimek/fakeVim/README.md

 ## Configuration
 This is extremely limited, but I want to make it work as soon as possible.
 `~/.config/fakeVim.conf`
-you do it just like this:
+You do it just like this:
 ```
 empty _
 cursor x